 Segregation Ruled Unequal, and Therefore Unconstitutional

 Psychologists Kenneth and Mamie Clark, PhD, demonstrated that segregation harmed black children's self-images.
 Their testimony before the Supreme Court contributed to the landmark Supreme Court case that desegregated American public schools: Brown v.
-Board of Education of Topeka, KS.
+Board of Education of Topeka, Kan.

 In their groundbreaking studies, Kenneth and Mamie Clark investigated black children's racial identification and preference.
 Using drawings and dolls of black and white children, these researchers asked Black preschool and elementary school children to indicate which drawing or doll they preferred and which drawing or doll looked most like them.
 They also asked children to color line drawings of children with the color that most closely matched their own skin color.
 The Clarks found that Black children often preferred the white doll and drawing, and frequently colored the line drawing of the child a shade lighter than their own skin.
 Samples of the children's responses illustrated that they viewed white as good and pretty, but black as bad and ugly.